fish2000/CLU/README.md

     * Similar to the above, `pyattr(…)` does like `attr(…)` except `one` will be expanded to `__one__`, and `item(…)` searches over mapping keys rather than attribute names.

     Sweet, right?
-These functions, and others in the `predicates` module, are based on `accessor`, `aquirer`, `searcher`, and `collator`, abstract functions that can themselves be used.
-In fact most of [`clu.predicates`][clu.predicates] is written functional-style – that is to say they are built successively out of multiple `lambda` statements.
+These functions, and others in the [`predicates`][clu.predicates] module, are based on `accessor`, `aquirer`, `searcher`, and `collator` – abstract functions that can themselves be used.
+In fact most of [`clu.predicates`][clu.predicates] is written in the functional style – that is to say they are built successively out of multiple `lambda` statements.
 If this is not your taste, everything there has been documented thoroughly for your use and you shouldn’t have to program in this style.
 But… if you _do_ enjoy a spot of FP, the primitives in the module perhaps will interest you more than the more utilitarian contents.

 * [`sanitizer`][clu.sanitizer]: functions for cleaning up unicode.
 Right now there is just a list-based `sanitize(…)` function that tones down anything with high-value code points to the point where it can be safely `ascii`-ified.